atduskgreg/facemover/README.md

 ### TODO

-* implement optical flow in opencv for processing
+* Track path from starting point via flow at that point in series of frames.